-The Board of Trustee are responsible for the approval of the online safety policy and with the Academy LGB are responsible for reviewing the effectiveness of the policy.
-This will be carried out by the Trustees/LGB receiving regular information about online safety incidents and monitoring reports.
+The Board of Trustees are responsible for the approval of the online safety policy.
+The LGB are responsible for monitoring the implementation of this policy.
+This will be carried out by the Trustees/ LGBreceiving regular information about online safety incidents and monitoring reports.
 A member of the LGB has taken on the role of online safety Governor and the role includes:

-- regular meetings with the online safety Co-ordinator/Officer this may form part of the Designated Safeguarding Lead role and/or Business Manager - regular monitoring of online safety incident logs - regular monitoring of filtering/change control logs - reporting to relevant LGB/Trust Board/Committee/ meeting
+- regular meetings with the online safety Co-ordinator/Officer this may form part of the Designated Safeguarding Lead role and/or Business Manager - regular monitoring of online safety incident logs - regular monitoring of filtering/change control logs - reporting to relevant LGBTrust Board/Committee/ meeting